-Aluminium is the third most abundant element in the earth’s crust.
-Approximately two-thirds of aluminium ever produced is still in use today as it can be recycled endlessly without compromising any of its unique properties or quality.
+Aluminium is the most abundant element in the earth’s crust.
+Approximately 75% of aluminium ever produced is still in use today as it can be recycled endlessly without compromising any of its unique properties or quality.

 There are two categories of aluminium scrap:

 New Scrap – is surplus material that arises during the manufacture and fabrication of aluminium products, up to the point where they are sold to the final consumer.
-For example, off cuts of aluminium sheet or extrusions are considered New Scrap.
+For example, off cuts of aluminium sheet or extrusions are considered new scrap.
+Sometimes, this new scrap can be safely recycled by aluminium smelters as its composition is known.

 Old Scrap – is material that has been used by the consumer and subsequently discarded.
-For example, used beverage cans, window frames, electrical cabling and car cylinder heads are all considered Old Scrap.
+For example, used beverage cans, window frames, electrical cabling and car cylinder heads are all considered old scrap.
+Aluminium smelters are unable to safely accept this old scrap as its composition is usually unknown and it can be contaminated.

 The scrap is then sorted – grouping all coated (painted or lacquered) aluminium together, and grouping all uncoated aluminium together.